au-chrismor/aphd2019/README.md

 ## Building the code

 1. It is best to start on a clean installation.
-Most of our development and testing was carried out with Centos
+Most of our development and testing was carried out with Centos.

 2. Follow the Terasic setup instructions, paying special attention to the versions listed.
 In essence the sequence is:

-2.1  Install OpenCL Runtime
+2.1  Install OpenCL Runtime.

-2.2  Install OpenVINO
+2.2  Install OpenVINO.

-2.3  Install the Terasic BSP
+2.3  Install the Terasic BSP.
+Make sure that the aclpci driver loads and that "aocl diagnose" reports a healthy board.

-2.4  Update gcc
+2.4  Update gcc.

 2.5  Compile and test the Terasic samples.
 If these don't load, stop and fix any problems first!

+2.5.1  If the samples don't work, you can test the environment using the "cpu" flag to force the system NOT to use the FPGA modules.
+This will allow you to sanity check your environment.

-2.6  Run "make: from the "src" directory to build the application
+2.6  Run "make: from the "src" directory to build the application.

 ## Hardware setup